British Ambassador to Argentina

 In addition to the services listed above we can also:

-provide information about transferring funds
+- provide information about transferring funds.

-provide appropriate help if you have suffered rape or serious assault, are a victim of other crime, or are in hospital
+- provide appropriate help if you have suffered rape or serious assault, are a victim of other crime, or are in hospital.

-help people with mental illness
+- help people with mental illness.

-offer support and help in a range of other cases, such as child abductions, death of relatives overseas, missing people and kidnapping
+- offer support and help in a range of other cases, such as child abductions, missing people and kidnapping.

-contact family or friends for you if you want
+- contact family or friends for you if you want.

-- make special arrangements in cases of terrorism, civil disturbances or natural disasters
+- make special arrangements in cases of terrorism, civil disturbances or natural disasters or other crises abroad.

-What our consulates cannot do for you
+What the embassy cannot do for you

 Although we try to help British nationals in a wide range of situations, we cannot:

-give you legal advice, investigate crimes or carry out searches for missing people, although we can give you details of people who may be able to help you in these cases, such as English-speaking lawyers
+- give you legal advice, investigate crimes or carry out searches for missing people, although we can give you details of people who may be able to help you in these cases, such as English-speaking lawyers.

-get you better treatment in hospital or prison than is given to local people
+- get you better treatment in hospital or prison than is given to local people.

-make travel arrangements for you, or find you work or accommodation
+- make travel arrangements for you, or find you work or accommodation.

-make business arrangements on your behalf
+- make business arrangements on your behalf.

 British Embassy Buenos Aires